Related Articles

 Will a low credit score affect the amount I can release?

 No, a low credit score will not affect how much equity you can release.
 However, it will play a part in your chances of being accepted.
-You can use our equity release calculator to find out the maximum amount you can release.
+You can use our Equity Release calculator to find out the maximum amount you could release.

 Can I get a lifetime mortgage with bad credit?